adobe-platform/porter/MIGRATING.md

 See the [`security_group_egress`](docs/detailed_design/config-reference.md#security_group_egress)
 config for more info.

+Since egress rules are now added to every deployment the addition of `ec2:AuthorizeSecurityGroupEgress` and `ec2:RevokeSecurityGroupEgress` to the porter deployment policy are now required.
+They used to be optional.

 ### HAProxy request header captures

 This is a breaking change for logging field extractions that expect to parse